MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 The authentication method for these accounts can vary, depending on how the administrator in the other organization has configured the Azure Active Directory accounts.
 For example, they could use passwords that were created for these accounts, multi-factor authentication (MFA), federation, or passwords that were created in Active Directory Domain Services and then synchronized to Azure Active Directory.

-If you email a protected document to a user who doesn't have an account in Azure AD, the authentication method changes.
+If you protect an email with an Office document attachment to a user who doesn't have an account in Azure AD, the authentication method changes.
 The Azure Rights Management service is federated with some popular social identity providers, such as Gmail.
 If the user's email provider is supported, the user can sign in to that service and their email provider is responsible for authenticating them.
 If the user's email provider is not supported, or as a preference, the user can apply for a one-time passcode that authenticates them and displays the email with the protected document in a web browser.

 ## Can I add external users (people from outside my company) to custom templates?